AdobeDocs/experience-platform.en/help/sandboxes/ui/user-guide.md

 ![delete](../images/ui/delete.png)

-A dialog appears prompting you to confirm your choice.
+A dialog box appears prompting you to confirm your choice.
 Select **[!UICONTROL Continue]** to proceed.

 ![delete-warning](../images/ui/delete-warning.png)

-In the final confirmation window, enter the name of the sandbox in the dialog box and select  **[!UICONTROL Delete]**
+In the final confirmation window, enter the name of the sandbox in the dialog box and select  **[!UICONTROL Continue]**

 ![delete-confirm](../images/ui/delete-confirm.png)